Solution to: Camel & Bananas

 A |

-Point A in the above picture cannot be the market.
-This is because the camel can never travel more than 500 kilometers into the desert if it should return to the plantation (the camel eats a banana every kilometer it travels!).
-So point A lies somewhere in the desert between the plantation and the market.
-From point A to the next point, less than five trips must be used to transport the bananas to that next point.
+Point A in the diagram cannot be the market.
+This is because the camel can never travel more than 500 kilometers into the desert if it is to return to the plantation (the camel eats a banana for every kilometer it travels!).
+Therefore, point A lies somewhere in the desert between the plantation and the market.
+From point A to the next point, fewer than five trips must be used to transport the bananas to that next point.
 We arrive at the following global solution to the problem (P denotes the plantation, M denotes the market):

 P (plantation) |